Home » Recipe Index » Desserts

 Chocolate Thumbprint Cookies

 Chewy, chocolaty, and filled with crunchy caramel toffee, these chocolate thumbprint cookies are a yummy treat.
-They also feature cream cheese and brown sugar, which makes them rich and sweet!

 This post may contain affiliate links.
 If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.
 For more information, please read my disclaimer.